 7.1.2 Agreed Principles for KI#2

+7.1.2.0 General

+- The AIoT Services introduced in Release 19 are supported for the DO-A capable AIoT Device regardless of the registration status.

+- The AIoT Service Procedures specified in TS 23.369 does not impact the DO-A operations for the AIoT Device.

 7.1.2.1 DO-A capable Device Registration for topology 1

 Initial registration

 A. Initial registration is supported and used by the DO-A capable AIoT Device to inform the network of its presence and get authenticated/authorized by the network.
+The network rejects the registration when there is no AF subscription for DO-A data of the AIoT Device.
 After successful registration, the AIoT Device and the network establish a context which is used, for example, in the subsequent DO-A data transfer.

-Editor’s note: It will be revisited whether or not to support initial registration in SA2#173.

 B. The AIoT Device determines to perform the initial registration based on its implementation e.g. power on.

 C. Following information is sent by the AIoT Device for initial registration: